sean-halpin/synthetic_dataset_creation_blender/README.md

     - Infinite augmentations
     - Re-create rare cases with many augmentations

-Cons
+ - Cons
     - May not be representative of real world
     - Effort required for photorealism
     - Requires GPU access for speed/scalability

 ### A Combination

 Combining Real & Synthetic Data may give even better results

+# How

 ## Create Realistic scenes